 No less skilled as a symphonic conductor, Mr. Fifield was invited by Michael Tilson Thomas to conduct the New World Symphony as one of three finalists for the symphony’s conducting fellowship.
 He conducted the Breckenridge Music Festival in several concerts last season and has been a guest conductor for the Tulsa Symphony Orchestra.
 He has also worked with the Albany Symphony, the Princeton Symphony, the Oakland Youth Symphony, the Curtis School of Music Orchestra, the Bakersfield Symphony, the Detroit Youth Symphony, the Bohuslav Martinu Philharmonic, the Cleveland Institute of Music Orchestra, the New Symphony Orchestra, the Lincoln Square Orchestra and others.

-As a pianist Mr. Fifield has worked for many leading ballet companies including American Ballet Theater, New York City Ballet, Alvin Ailey American Dance Theater, Houston Ballet, Mark Morris Dance Group,Aspen Santa Fe Ballet and many others.
+As a pianist he has worked for many leading ballet companies including American Ballet Theater, New York City Ballet, Alvin Ailey American Dance Theater, Houston Ballet, Mark Morris Dance Group,Aspen Santa Fe Ballet and many others.
 A frequent chamber musician, Mr. Fifield has accompanied recitals at Carnegie Hall’s Weill Hall and the Bruno Walter Auditorium in Lincoln Center.
-He is a best-selling dance class pianist and his original compositions for ballet can be heard on acclaimed dance pedagogue David Howard’s ballet class CDs.
+He is also a two-time Billboard Classical charting pianist with five bestselling albums of ballet piano music.

 A native of Idaho, Mr. Fifield received piano and conducting degrees at the Mannes College of Music in New York.
 His conducting teachers include David Hayes, Michael Tilson Thomas, Michael Morgan, Dan Lewis, Rossen Milanov, and Gustav Meier.